counsyl/puppet-python/README.md

 python
 ======

-This installs the Python language runtime.
+This Puppet module installs the Python language runtime, and provides classes for common Python packages and tools.

 License
 -------